-As no there were no reported instances of sexual assault, stalking, or intimate partner violence in 2014, there were no disciplinary cases, and thus no final outcomes or appeals.
+- As there were no reported instances of sexual assault or intimate partner violence in 2015, there were no disciplinary cases, and thus no final outcomes or appeals. - There was 1 instance of stalking reported and 1 disciplinary case related to stalking in 2015.
+The final outcome of the disciplinary case was the issuance of a warning and a no contact directive.
+The outcome was not appealed.